lee-zhg/intro-qradar/README.md

 - create a custom application

-### QRadar Lab1 -
+### QRadar Lab1 - Create a new DSM

-In this first lab, we will explore the traditional approaching to building models in code, using Python and Spark as our implementation of choice.
-Follow the instructions in the [Readme for code based approach](ModelBuild-Code.md)
+In this first lab, you walk through steps to build a new DSM in QRadar console.
+Follow the instructions in the [Readme of QRadar Lab1 - Create a new DSM](README-dsm.md)

 ### QRadar Lab2 - Create a new QRadar App